phasorpy/phasorpy/docs/index.rst

 The :doc:`api/index` contains detailed information about all functions and classes of the library.

-The :doc:`release` list recent bug fixes, feature enhancements, documentation, and maintenance changes.
+The :doc:`release/index` list recent bug fixes, feature enhancements, documentation, and maintenance changes.

 The :doc:`contributing` explains how to get support, report bugs,